China rejects suggestions Prince Charles rude by skipping Xi banquet

 "Most elites in the UK are aware that Xi's visit bears an unusual and historical significance and means more to Britain.
 We believe that Prince Charles is better aware of this and therefore declined to meet with the Dalai Lama," it said in an editorial.

-In separate statements earlier in the day, China's Foreign Ministry said that Xi talked about soccer, wildlife protection and climate change when he met Charles and his son Prince William on Tuesday.
+In separate statements earlier in the day, China's Foreign Ministry said that Xi talked about football, wildlife protection and climate change when he met Charles and his son Prince William on Tuesday.

 Charles and William have expressed concern that Chinese demand for ivory is encouraging the poaching of elephants.

-Xi is an avid soccer fan, though the national team generally performs poorly in international competitions.
+Xi is an avid football fan, though the national team generally performs poorly in international competitions.

-He will visit Manchester City soccer club, accompanied by British Prime Minister David Cameron, on Friday.
+He will visit Manchester City football club, accompanied by British Prime Minister David Cameron, on Friday.

 (Reporting by Ben Blanchard; Editing by Paul Tait and Edmund Klamann)